-Is it the character Rolf Lassgård portrays in the movie The Hunters that will attract new labour to Norrbotten?
+Should Rolf Lassgård from the movie The Hunters attrackt new labour to Norrbotten?
 No, says Lotta Finstorp, who wants a diversified labour market.
-Photo: Sophie Odelberg/TV4/C More and Lule-bild.
+Photo: Sophie Odelberg/ TV4/C More and Lule-bild.

 We meet her in her official residence.
 The yellow wooden building from the 1850s sits proudly in the city centre of Luleå, the seat of Norrbotten County.
 This is where the Governor receives guests from near and far.
 The residency has also been Lotta Finstorp's home since February 2021 when she became Governor.
 She continues: